Dhruv-Varshney-developer/BMI-Calculator/README.md

 A beautiful looking BMI Calculator created for personal use.

+Built this in 2021, when I was starting out with flutter.

 ## Getting Started

 You can clone this on your device and start using it.